gderoo/self_driving_car/Project 5 - Vehicle Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-Labeled images were taken from the GTI vehicle image database GTI, the KITTI vision benchmark suite, and examples extracted from the project video itself.
+Labeled images were taken from the GTI vehicle image database GTI and the KITTI vision benchmark suite.
 All images are 64x64 pixels.
 A third data set released by Udacity was not used here.
-In total there are 8792 images of vehicles and 9666 images of non vehicles.
+In total there are 8792 images of vehicles and 8968 images of non vehicles.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][original]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+I applied the HOG  algorithm to the different channels of random images to see the result.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `HLS` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][car_features]
 ![alt text][nocar_features]

-Not that here, that above we did not represent the color_

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and settled on the ones showed above because:

+* HLS color space seemed to have the best results with the L-channel appears to be most important, followed by the S channel.
+I discarded RGB color space under changing light conditions.
+YCrCb also provided good results
+* Increasing the orientation would have increased the numer of parameters but did not seem to have an impact on the SVM

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-As suggested, I trained a linear SVM.
-For that I used a gridsearch on the C parameter, with an locally optimal value found for 0.01 (optimal value could be lower, but we were afraid to overfit)
+As suggested, I trained a linear SVM using the spatial bin, the color histogram and the HOG features.
+The result was a SVM with 99% accuracy on the test set which seemed good enough.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to choose a series of windows that seem to follow some perspective effect
+I decided to choose a series of windows that would follow a perspective effect because smaller cars should only be further on the horizon.
+In addition to this, I decided to put some randomness in the x and y origins in order to help smooth the behaviors of the detector.
+The main function `slide_window()` was modified from the lesson functions and can be found line 122-166 of `lesson_functions.py`

 ![alt text][windows]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+I used the features described above.
+To further optimize the performance, the SVM was used on features which were scaled across training images.
+I also used a GridSearch on the C parameter, with an locally optimal value found for 0.01 (optimal value could be lower, but we were afraid to overfit).

+Here are some example of false positives:

-![alt text][image4]
+![alt text][class_errors]
 ---

 ### Video Implementation